sac3g15/CoastSat_noc/README.md

     4. DSAS_search = 170

 ### 5.1 Cast Transects ###
-Task Time =
 **Description:** Here, the baseline is created by the oldest recorded shoreline delineated using satellite imagery, however a user-defined or secondary shoreline can be substituted.
-The 170m search limit is set here to prevent the creation of large transects in complex coastal locations such as estuaries or ports.
+The 170m search limit is set here to prevent the creation of large transects in complex coastal locations such as estuaries or ports, but customise this based on the rate of change in your coastlines.
 Transects created at this stage greatly impacts the change statistics and should be interpreted carefully.
 Shallow sloping and frequently changing coastlines are likely to result in transects with extreme erosion or accretion rates and high errors and uncertainties.
 It is highly recommended that careful visualization and editing should be carried out along in the study area.
 Users should look for transects which appear correctly orientated and extent to a reasonable distance between delineated shorelines.

 1. Input the following
     1. 170 from baseline
     2. 50 spacing